The ambiguous response 2D as reponse to opening 1H or 1S

 which brings more other benefits.

-After opening 1
+After opening 1 or 1

 , the ambiguous